Food Delivery Statistics: Market Size & Growth Data

 Why Food Photography Drives Success on Delivery Apps

 On a delivery app, customers can't smell your food, see your dining room, or ask the waiter what's good.
-They're making decisions based almost entirely on photos - 40% of diners say they've tried a restaurant after seeing food photos online.[7]
-A dark, blurry image gets scrolled past.
-A clean, well-lit shot gets tapped.
+They decide based almost entirely on photos:

 The 5-Minute Decision Window